 Orange is the color most commonly associated with energy and activity.
 It can make people feel awake, responsive and engaged.
 It’s also the color associated with caution, which can make people anxious.
 The right tone of orange can be appetizing, energizing and engaging.
 The wrong shade can be overwhelming, creating feelings of anxiety.

 Do you want to experiment with color in your upcoming home renovation?
 Stratton Exteriors can help you find the wall color that creates the mood you’re going for.
-Contact us today to learn more or to schedule your free estimate.
+Contact us today to learn more or to schedule your estimate.